-specialists on the options floor when Rule 511 was instituted, there is currently one specialist unit on the options floor today and therefore Rule 511 is not needed.
+As discussed, options trading on the Exchange has developed into a robust hybrid system that is currently largely electronic and off-floor.
+The Exchange continues to have an open outcry trading floor, however, rather than a proliferation of competitive specialists on the options floor as was the case when Rule 511 was instituted: there is currently one specialist unit on the options floor and therefore Rule 511 is not needed.
 In the past, when so many specialists conducted business on the options floor, Rule 511 served a purpose.
-Today, Rule 511, with its specialist evaluation process and allocation process constructed for multiple competitive specialists on the floor, is no longer needed with one specialist unit on the floor.
-As such, in light of the current realities of the options floor Rule 511 is obsolete, particularly in light of numerous rules in the Phlx rulebook that apply to specialists.
+Today, Rule 511, with its specialist evaluation process and allocation process constructed for multiple competitive specialists on the floor, is no longer needed with one specialist unit on the floor.37 As such, in light of the current realities of the options floor Rule 511 is obsolete, particularly in light of numerous rules in the Phlx rulebook that apply to specialists.

 The many rules that continue to apply to specialists discuss topics such as application, approval, allocation, re-allocation, market making, and obligations of specialists.
 For example, Rule 501 as proposed discusses the specialist allocation process and specialist approval process.
 To be an approved specialist unit and retain the privilege of such status, for example, a specialist unit must maintain the approved clearing arrangements and capital structure stated on their application and changes regarding certain requirements must be submitted and approved by the Exchange.
 In addition, each unit must consist of at least one head specialist and one assistant specialist that must be associated with the specialist unit; the Exchange, in its discretion, may require a unit to obtain additional staff depending upon the number of assigned options classes and associated order flow.
-Rule 506 discusses allocation application, reallocation of a previously allocated options, and transfer of allocated options.
-Rule 506 also discusses that, in addition to a minimum allocation period of one year, the Exchange may establish an "alternate specialist period" period of less than one year to act as a specialist in an options class.
+Rule 506 discusses allocation application, reallocation of a previously allocated options, and transfer of allocated options.38 Rule 506 also discusses that, in addition to a minimum allocation period of one year, the Exchange may establish an "alternate specialist period" period of less than one year to act as a specialist in an options class.
 Rule 508 as proposed discusses the Exchange approval process if there is agreement between or among specialist units to transfer one or more options classes already allocated to a specified specialist unit.
-Rule 513, which is not proposed to be amended with this filing, discusses the process if an option specialist unit voluntarily resigns from allocation in a particular option and there is a future allocation regarding such option.
-In addition, Rule 1014 discusses the obligations and restrictions applicable to specialists and registered options traders during each trading day; these obligations and restrictions include, as discussed above, very specific market making requirements.
-Finally, Rule 1022 discusses securities accounts and orders of specialists and registered options traders during of options, and orders of underlyings.
+Rule 513, which is not proposed to be amended with this filing, discusses the process if an option specialist unit voluntarily resigns from allocation in a particular option and there is a future allocation regarding such option.39 In addition, Rule 1014 discusses the obligations and restrictions applicable to specialists and registered options traders during each trading day; these obligations and restrictions include, as discussed above, very specific market making requirements.
+Finally, Rule 1022 discusses securities accounts and orders of specialists and registered options traders and proper identification of accounts, reporting of options, and orders of underlyings.40

-&lt;sup>38 The Exchange believes that even if additional floor specialists begin to conduct business on the options floor, Rule 511 built for a very different competitive floor environment is not indicated, particularly in light of proposed Rule 510 and the numerous other Exchange rules applicable to options specialists.
+The Exchange believes that even if additional floor specialists begin to conduct business on the options floor, Rule 511 was designed for a very different competitive floor environment and is not needed, particularly in light of proposed Rule 510 and the numerous other Exchange rules applicable to options specialists.